Tímea Varga serves as instructor in Lynn University’s core curriculum, the Dialogues. She

-Besides her academic interests, as former member of the Hungarian Haladas VSE and Savaria TSE Dancesport Teams, Varga is a 4-time Hungarian national champion, European Championship silver medalist, and World Championship finalist in Latin ballroom formation dancing.
-She has also danced in and choreographed for various classical, jazz, contemporary, and musical productions including Chicago, Grease, and Hair.
-At Lynn, she has served as head coach of the university's dance team and is currently a choreographer for the university's annual Lynn Celebration of the Arts.
+Besides her academic interests, as a former member of the Hungarian Haladás VSE and Savaria TSE Dancesport Teams, Varga is a four-time Hungarian national champion, European Championship silver medalist, and World Championship finalist in Latin ballroom formation dancing.
+At Lynn, she has served as head coach of the university’s dance team and is a choreographer for the university’s annual Celebration of the Arts.

 B.A., Lynn University